jangabrielsson/EventRunner/README.md

 Every time a scene is triggered, a new instance of the scene is spawned, something that makes it difficult to "remember" state between scene invocations.
 There are global Fibaro variables that can be set and retrieved but they are a bit cumbersome to use.

 ## The solution
-This framework takes care of transforming a new scene instances to 'timer threads' in the intial scene instance.
+This framework takes care of transforming a new spawned scene instance to a 'timer thread' in the initial scene instance.
 The model is based on events being posted to user defined 'event handlers'

 ![](https://github.com/jangabrielsson/EventRunner/blob/master/Events_101.png)
 Handlers are defined with Event.event.
 Ex: